Flashing firmware tutorial¶

 Using a layout file¶

 On platforms where the flash IC is shared with other components you might want to write only a part of the flash IC.
 On Intel for example there are IFD, ME and GBE which don’t need to be updated to install coreboot.
-To make flashrom only write the bios region, leaving Intel ME and Intel IFD untouched, you can use a layout file, which can be created using ifdtool
+To make flashrom only write the bios region, leaving Intel ME and Intel IFD untouched, you can use a layout file, which can be created with ifdtool and a backup of the original firmware.

 and looks similar to: